 - Go neutral.
 “On the interior, you are not making a statement,” says Pantazes.
 “Let an upgraded appliance, grand fireplace, or general cleanliness make that statement, not your wall paint.”
-Top agents agree: In HomeLight’s Top Agent Insights Report for Q1 2020, 98% of them said that buyers gravitate to neutral color schemes.
+Top agents agree: In another HomeLight Top Agent Insights Report, 98% of agents said that buyers gravitate to neutral color schemes.

 - Don’t spot paint.
 If you need to paint over scuffs or a few scratches, NeJame recommends painting the whole wall.
 “Spot painting rarely works, because the paint on the wall is slightly faded compared to the paint you had stored in the basement,” she explains.

 - Use high-quality paint.
-Brad Taflinger, an Indiana real estate agent who specializes in single-family homes, says that paint isn’t a place to skimp. “$18/gallon paint may take two or more coats, but if you spend a little more on a better-quality paint that includes a primer, you can get it done in one shot, saving time and money,” he says.
+Brad Taflinger, an Indiana real estate agent with 35 years of experience, says that paint isn’t a place to skimp. “$18/gallon paint may take two or more coats, but if you spend a little more on a better-quality paint that includes a primer, you can get it done in one shot, saving time and money,” he says.